 In the winter I would take a warm bath in a water trough on the kitchen table.

 That was the warmest place in the winter to get clean, until a few years later when my dad put in a bath tub.
 The shower house had a stove outside of it that you could use to heat the water for the shower.
 They would use this for several years, but mostly in the summer and shower at friends houses in town in the winter.
 My mom was very happy when my dad put a bathtub inside.
 She loved to take baths and I did too.
 It felt so good in the winter time to warm up in a hot bath.
 There was a spider that lived in the corner by the bathtub.
-Usually, we would put them outside, but it was winter and it was too cold for it outside in the snow, so my mom told me it was ok to leave her there.
+Usually, we would put them outside, but it was winter and it was too cold for them outside in the snow, so my mom told me it was ok to leave that one there.
 She was my friend.
 It was a nice sunny place, for the spider and I to stay warm together that winter.

 There was a shelf by the bath tub for storage.
-It had jars with dried beans and brown rice and it had books, mostly paper back to read in the bath tub.
+It had jars with dried beans and brown rice and it had books, mostly paper back to read in the bathtub.
 One of them was an A.A.
 Milne’s book Now I am Six with a poem in it.

 When I was one I had just begun

 When I was two I was nearly new

 When I was three I was hardly me

 When I was four I was not much more